 Mental Status Exam Checklist.
 The Mental Status Exam Checklist should be completed immediately after all first sessions.
 You must check either "present" or "absent" for every item on the form.
 If you check present for an item, briefly note what you observed that supports what you checked as "present."
 For some items you can circle/check words to clarify, but also jot a few brief notes on the document itself.
 You will then provide more details on the intake summary.
 This form provides a snapshot of some critical issues that will affect the course of your sessions, and which may necessitate a referral.
 Additionally, this information provides a baseline for volunteer functioning that can be helpful for noting changes to this baseline.
 Be sure to understand each item on the checklist, and how to recognize them before you begin seeing volunteers.
-This form will be saved as "Mental Status Exam Checklist (Volunteer Initials)" in virtual clinical files gained from formal and informal assessments and articulate the relationships among a volunteer's presenting concern, personal history, relational dynamics, and diagnostic statement.
+This form will be saved as "Mental Status Exam Checklist (Volunteer Initials)" in virtual clinical files

+Intake Summary.
+The intake summary provides an overview and initial understanding / explanation of the volunteer's situation and your plans to help the volunteer at the time of the intake.
+Every volunteer you see must have an Intake Summary, even if the volunteer only comes for one session.
+A well written intake summary will bring together all of the bio-psycho-social information gained from formal and informal assessments and articulate the relationships among a volunteer's presenting concern, personal history, relational dynamics, and diagnostic statement.
 You will suggest an initial direction for your sessions that is consistent with your stated understanding of the volunteer as well as with accepted treatment standards in the field.
 Use the information in the Appendix (Intake Summary Guidelines) and the sample file in the workroom/OneDrive folder as a guide.
 The Intake summary must be completed after the second session (before the third session), and so you will need to be intentional in how you structure the first and second sessions to gather the relevant information, while building the therapeutic relationship with your volunteer.
 The Intake Summary is signed by both you and your supervisor and will be saved as "Intake Summary (Volunteer Initials)" in virtual clinical files